-As fo 10 June 2013, Disability Living Allowance (DLA) has changed.
-If you need help with personal care or have difficulty walking and you’re under 65, you may no longer make a new claim for DLA.
-Instead your must apply for Personal Independence Payment (PIP).
+Disability Living Allowance (DLA) is a benefit that has been replaced by Personal Independence Payment (PIP) for all new claimants.
+If you need help with personal care or have difficulty walking and you're under 65, you must apply for PIP.

 If you're over 65 and have care needs, you may be able to claim Attendance Allowance.